October 27, 2009

 ABOUT THE BOOK

-If you would like to read the prologue and first chapter of It's Not About Him, go HERE.
+If you'd like to read the first chapter of Becca By The Book, go HERE

 This week, the